burn-research/plotting/README.md

-# plotting
+# Plotting (p)

-Plotting library of Matlab functions.
+This is a library of Matlab functions for general plotting of results.